-At the Annual Meeting, our stockholders will be asked to approve an amended and restated version of our 2019 Equity and Incentive Compensation Plan (the "2019 Incentive Plan"), adopted by our Board on July 27, 2021.
-The purpose of the amendment to the 2019 Incentive Plan is to increase the share limit of the plan, subject to stockholder approval, by an additional 2,000,000 shares, so that the new aggregate share limit for the 2019 Incentive Plan would be 4,590,000 shares.
-If stockholders do not approve this 2019 Incentive Plan proposal, the share limits and terms of the 2019 Incentive Plan in effect prior to the July 27, 2021 amendment and restatement of the 2019 Incentive Plan will continue in effect.
+At the Annual Meeting, our stockholders will be asked to approve an amended and restated version, adopted by our Board on July 26, 2022 (the "Amended Version") of our 2019 Equity and Incentive Compensation Plan (the "2019 Incentive Plan").
+The purpose of the amendment and restatement of the 2019 Incentive Plan is to increase the share limit of the plan, subject to stockholder approval, by an additional 698,000 shares, so that the new aggregate share limit for the 2019 Incentive Plan, before taking into account share transfers from the 2010 Incentive Compensation Plan (the "2010 Plan") or the "Predecessor Plan"), would be 5,288,000 shares.
+If stockholders do not approve the Amended Version of the 2019 Incentive Plan (the "2019 Incentive Plan Proposal"), the share limits and terms of the 2019 Incentive Plan in effect prior to the July 26, 2022 amendment and restatement of the 2019 Incentive Plan will continue in effect.